DCMLab/standards/docs/source/tutorial/first_phrase.rst

   +-------+-----------------------------+-------------------------------------------------------------------------------------+

-As becomes clear in the example above, in case the ultima is suspended, the cadence label marks the moment of its completion, whereas its structural position remains marked by the ``}`` on beat 1.
+As becomes clear in the example above, in case the ultima is suspended, the cadence label marks the moment of its completion, whereas its structural position is marked by the ``}`` on beat 1.
 If cadence label and structural phrase ending occurs, ``}`` goes last (e.g. ``i|PAC}``).